-The fascination with college students who are not committed to an educational or career direction has been continuous for eighty years.
-The first recorded study (as cited by Crites, 1969), was published in the Personnel Journal in 1927 by R.B.
+The first recorded study about undecided students (as cited by Crites, 1969), was published in the Personnel Journal in 1927 by R.B.
 Cunliffe who surveyed college freshmen in Detroit.
 He found that 9 percent of the students who responded to a survey indicated they were undecided.
 Other studies in the next two decades reported that from 9 percent to 61 percent of the high school and college students were undecided.
 A great many earlier investigations of indecision were parts of studies intended to research other problems.
-Achilles (1935) (scholastic study), Kilzer (1935) (college-bound versus noncollege-bound), Nelson and Nelson (1940) (religious attitudes), and Kohn (1947) (family influences) looked at correlates of indecision while investigating other topics (Crites, 1969).
+Achilles (1935) (scholastic study), Kilzer (1935) (college-bound versus noncollege-bound), Nelson and Nelson (1940) (religious attitudes), and Kohn (1947) (family influences) looked at correlates of indecision while investigating other topics.